kubernetes/website/content/en/docs/concepts/cluster-administration/system-logs.md

 Kubernetes is in the process of simplifying logging in its components.
 The following klog command line flags
 [are deprecated](https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
-starting with Kubernetes 1.23 and removed in 1.26:
+starting with Kubernetes v1.23 and removed in Kubernetes v1.26:

 - `--add-dir-header`
 - `--alsologtostderr`